This page has information for people with breast cancer and their families.

 Routine breast cancer screening may be postponed during this pandemic (see below).

 Many hospitals now limit the number people you can bring with you to a doctor's appointment to reduce the spread of COVID-19.
-Call your hospital or check the website for their current policies.
+Call your hospital or check the website for the current policies.
 Don’t bring someone with you who has a fever or cough.